kinode-dao/kinode-book/src/chess_app/frontend.md

 ...
 ```

-This code will have some errors -- we need a new function to handle HTTP requests, and a new state parameter to handle active frontend clients.
+This code will have some errors (TODO: as in, when its run it throws errors?
+Or the code has obvious errors when looking at it) -- we need a new function to handle HTTP requests, and a new state parameter to handle active frontend clients.

-The `handle_http_request` function will be defined below.
-It takes the request, and returns a `Result` that we can match on to send a response.
-We'll also handle websocket open/close messages here, and ignore websocket push messages.
+The `handle_http_request` function is defined below (TODO: but not immediately below?).
+It takes the request and returns a `Result` that we can match on (TODO: is "match on" the correct verb?) to send a response.
+We'll also handle websocket open/close messages here (TODO: as part of the function? what is here?), and ignore websocket push messages.
 We add a new `state` parameter here:

 In `src/lib.rs`:
 ```rust